 The Company's product return policy allows customers to return unused equipment for partial credit if the equipment is non-custom product, returned within specified time limits, and currently being manufactured and sold.
 Credit is not offered on returned products that are no longer manufactured and sold.

-The Company records revenue net of taxes in accordance with ASC Topic 605, Revenue Recognition (ASC 605).
+The Company records revenue net of taxes.